nyh3/tp/docs/DeveloperGuide.md

 We used [PlantUML integration](https://plantuml.com/starting) plugin to help us create our diagrams.

-We used [PlantUML webpage](https://plantuml.com/) to understand PlantUML syntax
+We used [PlantUML webpage](https://plantuml.com/) to understand PlantUML syntax.

 --------------------------------------------------------------------------------------------------------------------